SteadFast02/crowdfunding/README.md

 Crowdfunding Platform
-A decentralized crowdfunding platform built using Node.js, Express, MongoDB, and Socket.io.
+A decentralized crowdfunding platform built using Node.js, Express, MongoDB.
 The platform allows users to create campaigns, pledge to campaigns, maintain a transaction ledger, and get real-time updates.
 It includes JWT-based authentication, scheduled tasks, and encryption for security.

 Features
 Campaign Creation: Users can create crowdfunding campaigns with details such as goals and deadlines.